dartmouth-cs98/dartmouth-cs98.github.io/slides/01_ideas/index_slides.md

 <iframe src="https://giphy.com/embed/113udJYmASs3qE" width="480" height="282" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-* generally useful
-* for class will be part of how we choose projects
+* pitching won't be how we choose projects this term!
+* but storytelling will be critical
+* the story of what your product does
+* or what your research question is

 ???
-* get roommate to cleanup
-* go on a date
-* get a job
-* anytime present what you care about

-* last term we had a pitching activity
-* where people pitched their favorite food and then we got that food later in term
-* we can do that or move on to an ideation workshop?

 ---
 name: Project Teams